Information on Neem Essential oil (Azadirachta indica)

-Organic cold-pressed Neem speciality oil is expressed from the seed of the Azadirachta indica tree.
+Organic cold-pressed Neem essential oil is expressed from the seed of the Azadirachta indica tree.

 The tree is part of the mahogany family – Meliaceae and it is one of two species in the genus Azadirachta, native to India, Sri Lanka, Malaysia, Bangladesh and Pakistan.